 Benefits of Electrification

-Electricity can theoretically substitute for fossil fuels as an energy source in processes for the production of some materials, such as heating required in the production of glass, paper, steel, and cement.
+Electricity can theoretically substitute for fossil fuels as an energy source in processes to produce some materials, such as heating required in the production of glass, paper, steel, and cement.
 For example, replacing natural gas furnaces with electrolytic reduction technology has the potential to significantly reduce CO₂ emissions in several industries, including textile, wood, paper, and chemicals.

 Challenges and Barriers